lhkhiem28/CompeteSMoE/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 Code for the paper [CompeteSMoE - Effective Training of Sparse Mixture of Experts via Competition]()</br>
 Our implementation is based on the [Sandwich Transformer](https://github.com/ofirpress/sandwich_transformer).
-More training scripts and pre-trained models are coming soon.
+More training scripts and datasets are coming soon.

 ## Prerequisites
 - [FastMoE](https://github.com/laekov/fastmoe): A fast MoE impl for PyTorch

 ## Running Experiments in the Paper

-##### Pre-training
+#### Pre-training
 - Download the enwik8 dataset from [here](https://drive.google.com/drive/folders/1IFwCSf9JSeyviDGw5tyHmrdxyUiqsjFt?usp=drive_link), then put it into the directory `datasets/pretraining/`</br>
 ```bash
 datasets/